-Led by The University of Manchester with strong links to The University of Sheffield, and will bring together activities and interests from the universities of Oxford, Cambridge and Imperial College London, as well as UKAEA and NNL.
+This research theme is led by The University of Manchester with strong links to the University of Sheffield, and will bring together activities and interests from the universities of Oxford, Cambridge and Imperial College London, as well as UKAEA and NNL.